Joan Cwaik

-Joan Milton Cwaik (born June 19, 1990 in Buenos Aires) is an Argentinian technology communicator, entrepreneur, speaker and technologist.
+Joan Milton Cwaik (born June 19, 1990, in Buenos Aires) is an Argentinian technology communicator, essayist, professor, speaker and marketing strategist.
 In 2020 he published his first book 7R: Las siete revoluciones tecnológicas que transformarán nuestra vida (7R: The seven tech revolutions that will change our life').
 In 2021 he released his second book, El Dilema Humano: Del Homo Sapiens al Homo Tech (The Human Dilemma: From Homo Sapiens to Homo Tech).
+In 2024 his third book was released.
+It is called Postecnológicos: Habilidades para recuperar lo humano (Post-tech: skills to recover what is human).
+In 2025 he published the books El algoritmo: ¿quién decide por nosotros?
+(The algorithm: Who decides for us?) and El quinto poder: Cómo la ciudadanía digital puede reinventar la democracia (The fifth power: How digital citizenship can reinvent democracy).